Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Exact methods

 ($\geq$) Let $\sigma \in \Pi[W]$ be such that $\Pdash\psw (G) = \Pdash\psw (\sigma, G)$, which exists by \cref{def:psw}.
 Now choose $W''$ to be the set of the first $k$ vertices of $\sigma$ (clearly $W'' \in \mathcal{W}_k$).
 We denote by $\sigma_1$ the ordering consisting of the first $k$ vertices of $\sigma$ (in the same order).
 Similarly, $\sigma_2$ denotes the $|W| - k$ other vertices (again keeping the order).
 Thus, $\sigma = \sigma_1 \circ \sigma_2$, with $\sigma_1 \in \Pi[W'']$ and $\sigma_2 \in \Pi[W \setminus W'']$.
 Then, again using \cref{eq:psw}, $\Pdash\psw (G) \geq\max \{ \PP_1^{W''}\sdash\psw(G), \PP_2^{W''}\sdash\psw( G) \}$.
 As $W''$ was an element of $\mathcal{W}_k$, we can minimize over all $W' \in\mathcal{W}_k$ to obtain which proves the lemma. \end{proof}

 With this at first glance quite complicated recursive relation, we can formulate the relatively concise and elegant \cref{alg:recursion} that solves \textsc{Scanwidth}, by setting $k$ equal to half the size of the set $W$.
 In this way, we will be able to bound the number of 3-partitions that are considered.
+See again \cref{fig:recursive_alg} for an example of the recursion of the algorithm for a specific choice of~$W'$ in the for-loop.
 Note that in a practical implementation of the algorithm (and also in the subsequent algorithm), we can replace the value $\infty$ with $|E| + 1$: the trivial upper bound of the scanwidth.

 It turns out that \cref{alg:recursion} runs in $\tilde{O}(4^n)$ time, which is a major improvement over the earlier discussed brute force solution running in $\tilde{O} (n!)$ time.
 In the following theorem, we prove correctness of the algorithm and its time complexity.